Threat Researcher vs. Information Systems Security Officer

 Outlooks

-The outlook for both Threat Researchers and Information Systems Security Officers is positive.
-According to the Bureau of Labor Statistics, employment of information security analysts (which includes both roles) is projected to grow 31% from 2019 to 2029, much faster than the average for all occupations.
-The increasing frequency and sophistication of cyberattacks are driving the demand for these professionals.
+The demand for both Threat Researchers and Information Systems Security Officers is on the rise due to the increasing frequency and sophistication of cyber threats.
+According to the U.S. Bureau of Labor Statistics, employment for information security analysts, which includes both roles, is projected to grow by 31% from 2019 to 2029, much faster than the average for all occupations.
+As organizations continue to prioritize cybersecurity, professionals in these fields can expect robust job opportunities and competitive salaries.

 Practical Tips for Getting Started